More About Professional Corporations

 Bylaws are necessary for any professional corporation to operate efficiently.
 A law firm’s bylaws must be formulated at the conception of the company.

-Who can be a Shareholder of a Law Firm Professional Corporation in California?
+Who can be a Shareholder of a Law Firm as a Professional Law Corporation in California?

 Note that these rules do not apply to nonprofit public benefit corporations.

-Who can be an Officer/Director in a Law Corporation?
+Who can be an Officer/Director in a Professional Law Corporation?

 The same qualifications for shareholders in a law firm are required from officers and directors of the corporation.
 In determining who can be an officer or director, the number of shareholders of a Law corporation must be considered.
 In the case where there is only one shareholder, that person shall also act as the director of the said corporation.
 Such person shall also serve as the president and treasurer of the corporation.
 The other officers, for that matter, no longer need to be licensed individuals.